Doctor-trusted hair loss treatments

 Published 06/02/2022

-Updated 10/02/2025
+Updated 11/28/2025

 Nioxin vs. Rogaine: Which is Better for Hair Loss?

+Rogaine is a brand-name product containing the active ingredient minoxidil.
 Rogaine may have been the first minoxidil product on the market for treating hair loss, but since its patent expired, other companies are now able to sell generic minoxidil.
-According to the FDA (Food and Drug Administration), genetic drugs are equal to brand-name alternatives in terms of effectiveness and strength, but they’re often sold at a lower price point.
+According to the Food and Drug Administration (FDA), generic drugs are usually less expensive than brand-name alternatives, though they are equivalent in terms of efficacy and strength.

-So, does Nioxin work?
+According to Nioxin’s website, it sells four kits for promoting hair regrowth for different hair types, featuring ingredients like niacinamide, wild mint oil, peppermint oil, and caffeine.
 There’s not much evidence to support the claim that these ingredients have any meaningful effect on hair growth in humans.

 Is Nioxin Good for Hair Loss or Thinning Hair?

-Nioxin makes products like shampoos, conditioners, deep conditioners, and hair thinning system kits.
+Nioxin makes products like shampoos, conditioners, deep conditioners, and hair-thinning system kits.
 It doesn’t currently sell minoxidil or finasteride, the only two products FDA-approved for hair loss.

 Now, minoxidil is used to treat various types of hair loss, including: